Photo: Tom Harper

 Craving double ovens, yards of counter space and all the latest kitchen gadgets?
 Your dream kitchen may lose its mouthwatering appeal when you crunch the numbers.
-Extravagant new home kitchens come with steep cost-per-square-foot price tags.
-Fortunately, preparing a kitchen that won’t break the budget is simple.
+Extravagant new kitchens come with steep cost-per-square-foot price tags.
+Fortunately, designing a kitchen that won’t break the budget is simple.

 Easy to clean, super efficient and cost saving—small kitchens are all that and more.
 Take this advice for trimming the kitchen fat while still cooking up a functional, fabulous heart for your timber home.

 See also Timber Home Kitchen Design Tips & Inspiration

 Work With a Pro